gulsahunal/functional-login-test/README.md

 # Functional Login Test QA Project

 ## Overview
-This is a simple login testing project that checks if users can log in and register correctly.
-It includes basic features like login, registration, and a dashboard.
-Made with React, TypeScript, and Tailwind CSS to test if login works properly.
+Login testing project that checks whether users can log in and register correctly.
+It includes features like login, registration, and a dashboard..
+Made with React, TypeScript, and Tailwind CSS to test if the login works properly.

 ## Demo
 You can try out the live demo at: [https://functional-login-test.vercel.app](https://functional-login-test.vercel.app)